Anterior Cruciate Ligament (ACL) Reconstruction of the Knee

 What is ACL reconstruction?

-ACL reconstruction is surgery to rebuild the ligament in the center of the knee with a new ACL ligament and provide stability to the knee.
+ACL reconstruction is surgery to rebuild the ligament in the center of the knee with a new ACL and provide stability to the knee.

 Most ACL reconstruction is performed using knee arthroscopy.
 In this minimally invasive procedure, the surgeon makes several small incisions around the knee joint and inserts a narrow fiber optic scope (called an arthroscope) to examine the condition of the knee.
 Tiny instruments are used to remove the damaged ligament and replace it with a graft.
 Tunnels are drilled into your femur (thighbone) and tibia (shinbone) to accurately position the graft, which is then anchored with screws or other fixation devices.